Estate Administration in Ontario

 Estate administration can be a complicated and time consuming process.
 The person administering an estate must ensure that he or she adheres to the legal requirements of the process.
 One of the governing pieces of legislation in Ontario, is the Estates Administration Act.

-Even if an estate seems relatively simple to administer, it is possible for the administrator to make mistakes and to expose himself or herself to estate litigation.
+Even if an estate seems relatively simple to administer, it is possible for the administrator to make mistakes.
+This may result in exposure to estate litigation.
 Mr. Ticker is an experienced estate litigation lawyer who can advise executors and trustees on how to protect themselves from liability when administering an estate.

 Estate administration and probate